 The air conditioner could be running all night without your knowledge.
 This not only wastes energy, but since the air isn’t very hot, the constant operation with a mild air temperature could cause the unit to freeze.

 One of the jobs of the evaporator coil is to remove excess moisture from the air.
 Normally, moisture collects on the coils, drips into a condensate pan, and drains to the outside.
-If something clogs the drain, backed-up water can freeze all the way up to the evaporator coil.
+If there’s a clogged drain, backed-up water can freeze all the way up to the evaporator coil.
 The ice then further blocks the drain and exacerbates the drainage problem.

 - Shut off the air conditioner to prevent risking damage to the compressor and wasting money.